 What are the Best Ways to Mitigate Content Shock?

 We all want to have our content read by as many people as possible.
 But how do we make sure our content is engaging?
 Content marketing has become increasingly important in today’s world of digital marketing.
-Companies are relying more on content than ever before to stand out and get noticed.
+Companies rely more on content than ever to stand out and get noticed.
 With the advent of paid social media ads, content is now more competitive than ever.
 As a result, companies need to step up their game with better quality content that sets them apart from the competition.